thota-sasanth/DNS-resolver/README.md

 Now we repeat the same process for the child server until we get to the authoritative name server which has the actual IP of our domain name.
-We get the response from the authoritative name server and return it as “Verified IP Address”.
+We get the response from the authoritative name server and return it as “Verified IP Address”

 ## Results